apache/sis-site/source/epsg.md

 # Install a local copy with command-line tool    {#command-line}

+The installation process described in this section makes clear that EPSG dataset is distributed under a different license and asks users for their agreement.
+This process can be used with the [Apache SIS {{% version %}} binary bundle](downloads.html#bundles).
 If the [command-line tool](command-line.html) has been downloaded and installed, just query any CRS.
 For example: